pekrau/kth_report/README.md

 # kth_report

 Produce merged files and plots for the yearly SciLifeLab report to KTH.
-For both facility and fellows data.
+For both unit (facility) and fellows data.

 ## Code requirements